vera-rykalina/rki_recency/Pipeline/Installation/pyfastaq_installation.md

 # Installation of pyfastaq pkg
-This package depends on Python 3 so install it, using pip3 within shiver environment:
+This package depends on Python 3 so install it, using pip3 either within shiver environment or globally:

 ```sh
 pip3 install --ignore-installed pyfastaq